-- (a) Discussion and expression of all views is permitted within the University subject only to requirements for the maintenance of order.
-Support of any cause by orderly means that are not in violation of law and that do not disrupt the operation of the University nor interfere with the rights of others is permitted. - (b) Members and organizations in the University community may invite and hear any persons of their own choosing, subject only to reasonable requirements on time, place, and manner for use of University facilities. - (c) The campus press and media are to be free of censorship.
-The editors and managers shall not be arbitrarily suspended because of student, faculty, administration, alumni, or community disapproval of editorial policy or content. - (d) The right of peaceful protest is recognized within the University community.
-The University retains the right to assure the safety of individuals, the protection of property, and the continuity of the educational process. - (e) Lawful picketing and other forms of peaceful protest are permitted on University premises except that lawful picketing is permitted only out-of-doors. - § 1-104 Privacy - (a) Members of the University community have the same rights of privacy as other citizens and surrender none of those rights by becoming members of the academic community.
+- (a) Members of the University community have the same rights of privacy as other citizens and surrender none of those rights by becoming members of the academic community.
 These rights of privacy extend to residence hall living.
 Nothing in University regulations or contracts shall give University officials authority to consent to a search by police or other government officials of offices assigned or living quarters leased to individuals except in response to a properly executed search warrant or search incident to an arrest. - (b) When the University seeks access to an office assigned or living quarters leased to an individual to determine compliance with provisions of applicable multiple dwelling unit laws, ordinances, and regulations, or for improvement or repairs, the occupant shall be notified of such action not less than twenty-four hours in advance.
 There may be entry without notice in emergencies where imminent danger to life, safety, health, or property is reasonably feared and for custodial service. - (c) The University may not conduct or permit a search of an office assigned or living quarters leased to an individual except in response to a properly executed search warrant or search incident to an arrest. - (d) The University shall not regulate the social life of students or their organizations except as such regulations may apply to use of University premises, facilities, or premises approved for student residences.
-Additional regulations for living units may be made by a democratically constituted student government for the unit. - (e) The University shall not regulate the hours individuals may keep. - § 1-105 Student Records - (a) The University and its subdivisions should have a carefully considered policy as to the information which should be part of a student's permanent educational record and as to the conditions of its disclosure.
+Additional regulations for living units may be made by a democratically constituted student government for the unit. - (e) The University shall not regulate the hours individuals may keep.

+§ I-105 Student Records

+(a) The University and its subdivisions should have a carefully considered policy as to the information which should be part of a student's permanent educational record and as to the conditions of its disclosure.
 To minimize the risk of improper disclosure, academic and disciplinary records are normally separate.
 (See, however, § 3-704(a).)
 Access to the student's own records and files is guaranteed to each individual and is subject only to reasonable regulation as to time, place, and supervision.